-Publications are defined as letters, memos, brochures, fliers, handbooks, newsletters, booklets, Web pages, banners, DVDs, curriculum materials and other information distributed to staff, students, parents and/or the public.
+Publications are defined as letters, memos, brochures, flyers, handbooks, newsletters, booklets, web pages, banners, DVDs, curriculum materials and other information distributed to staff, students, parents and/or the public.

 The information in this manual is based on Governing Board Policy KBB.

 There are many choices in creating appealing, high-quality publications at a low cost.
 The site administrator or designee must approve department and school publications before printing and distribution, using the following guidelines:

 - The publication reflects high-quality editorial content and visual formatting.

 - The information, spelling, grammar and punctuation are correct.